Smug246/Luna-Grabber/README.md

 ### 1. Download Python:

 ```
-Make sure you have Python installed and it is added to your
+Make sure you have Python installed and it is added to your path.
 ```
 ### 1. Download The Files: